[Last updated October 11, 2019]

 - If attachments are enabled in your feature layer, you can add one or more image or audio type of questions in your XLSForm.

 One key concept to remember is that the XLSForm question type fundamentally defines the type of user input that will be presented in the form.
 As long as the input captures a data type that is compatible with the corresponding target feature layer field, you are fine.
 For example: Do not expect the calendar control exposed by a date XLSForm question to generate data that is compatible with a field of type decimal.
-Now, if you feel like you can accelerate data capture using a barcode question against a string field, you can replace the initial text type of question with a barcode question because barcode scanning will always return an output that can be stored as a string.
+Now, if you feel like you can accelerate data capture using a barcode question against a string field, you can replace the initial text type of question with a barcode question because barcode question types will always return an output that can be stored as a string.

 XLSForm bind::esri:fieldType and fieldLength:

 If you look carefully at your XLSForm, you will also note that Survey123 Connect added in the bind::esri:fieldType column the exact Esri data type found for fields in your feature layer.
-The bind::esri:fieldLength column will also contain the lengths originally set to your feature layer fields.
+The bind::esri:fieldLength column will also contain the length originally set to your feature layer fields.

 You could change the length, as long you make it shorter.
 Making the length shorter in XLSForm allows you to limit the user input.
 For example, if your field has a length in the feature layer of 200 characters but you want to limit the user input from your survey to 5, simply change the bind:esri:fieldLength value to 5.
-You are not allowed to specify a fieldLength in your XLSForm that exceed the actual length of the field in your feature layer.
+You are not allowed to specify a fieldLength in your XLSForm that exceeds the actual length of the field in your feature layer.

 You will rarely have to change the bind::esri:fieldLength and bind::esri:fieldType columns.
 If you do, you may trigger an error when attempting to publish the survey.
-The reason is that Survey123 Connect as a built-in check to ensure that a published survey is compatible with the underlying schema of your feature service.
+The reason is that Survey123 Connect has a built-in check to ensure that a published survey is compatible with the underlying schema of your feature service.
 If the schema are not compatible, then you will not be allowed to publish the survey.
 Tinkering with the bind::esri:fieldLength and in particular with bind::esri:fieldType can easily result on schema inconsistencies.

 Question Names and Labels: The XLSForm name column reflects the exact field names found in your feature layer.
 You cannot change the values in this column.
 The label column is populated using the field name alias from your feature layer.
 You can truly do whatever you want with the label column (except leaving it empty).
 You may want to rephrase questions, embed html formatting etc, etc